tophat/semantic-release-firefox-add-on/README.md

 - `extensionId`: **REQUIRED** The extension id of the extension from the Mozilla Add On store.
 If this is not specified then a new extension will be created each time the release is run.
 In order to avoid issues arising due to this, the extension must be created in the Add On store first and the extension Id put into the semantic release configuration.

+- `targetXpi`: **REQUIRED** The filename of the XPI file to store in the artifacts directory.

 - `sourceDir`: The path of the source directory.
+Defaults to `dist`.

 - `manifestPath`: The location of the manifest file within the source directory.
+Defaults to `manifest.json`.

 ### `prepare`